-De tails Mr Teo Chee Seng Wo rking experience and occupation(s) during the past 10 years Legal Consultant Corporate Adviser Sha areholding interest in the listed issuer and its subsidiaries Direct interest - 30,000 ordinary shares off y relationship (including immediate family relationships) with any existing executive cer, the issuer and/or substantial shareholder of the listed issuer or of any of its ncipal subsidiaries.
-No Со nflict of Interest (including any competing business) No dertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted the listed issuer Yes Oti her Principal Commitments Including Directorships Pas t Directorships (for last 3 years) Nil Pre sent Directorships Lasseters International Holdings Limited Lasseters International Pte Ltd Envictus International Holdings Limited Envictus Brands Pte Ltd UOA Development Bhd United Overseas Australia Ltd Soilbuild Construction Group Ltd ge a) Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner at the time when he was a partner or at any time within 2 years from the date he ceased to be a partner? is "yes", full details must be given.
-No b) Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity, for the winding up or dissolution of that entity or, where that entity is the trustee of a business trust, that business trust, on the ground of insolvency?
-No c) Whether there is any unsatisfied judgment against him?
-No d) Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving fraud or dishonesty which is punishable with imprisonment, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such purpose?
-No e) Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such breach?
-No
+De tails Mr Teo Chee Seng Wo rking experience and occupation(s) during the past 10 years Legal Consultant Corporate Adviser Sha reholding interest in the listed issuer and its subsidiaries Direct interest - 30,000 ordinary shares offi relationship (including immediate family relationships) with any existing executive cer, the issuer and/or substantial shareholder of the listed issuer or of any of its cipal subsidiaries.
+No Cor flict of Interest (including any competing business) No lertaking (in the format set out in Appendix 7.7) under Rule 720(1) has been submitted he listed issuer Yes Otł er Principal Commitments Including Directorships Pas t Directorships (for last 3 years) Nil Pre sent Directorships Lasseters International Holdings Limited Lasseters International Pte Ltd Envictus International Holdings Limited Envictus Brands Pte Ltd UOA Development Bhd United Overseas Australia Ltd Soilbuild Construction Group Ltd gei a) teral manager or other officer of equivalent rank.
+If the answer to any question Whether at any time during the last 10 years, an application or a petition under any bankruptcy law of any jurisdiction was filed against him or against a partnership of which he was a partner at the time when he was a partner or at any time within 2 years from the date he ceased to be a partner? is "yes", full details must be given.
+No b) Whether at any time during the last 10 years, an application or a petition under any law of any jurisdiction was filed against an entity (not being a partnership) of which he was a director or an equivalent person or a key executive, at the time when he was a director or an equivalent person or a key executive of that entity or at any time within 2 years from the date he ceased to be a director or an equivalent person or a key executive of that entity, for the winding up or dissolution of that entity or, where that entity is the trustee of a business trust, that business trust, on the ground of No c) insolvency? insolvency?
+Whether there is any unsatisfied judgment against him?
+No d) - No